ZyAndrew/ERTD/README.md

 ## Attribution of our dataset
 <img src="images/figure2.png" width="800" hegiht="600" align=center />
+We use a label tool named Labelme to annotate instance segmentation dataset, then we transfer labels we get to the format that used in COCO dataset.We use a label tool named Labelme to annotate instance segmentation dataset, then we transfer labels we get to the format that used in COCO dataset.

-- A.The time span of first row is 35ms, the second row is 111 ms
+- A.The time span of first row is 35ms, the secoTo help readers better use these data, we an additional tag ``id'' for each object, and the same object in images of three modalities has the same idnd row is 111 ms
 - B.The distribution of objects in the object detection dataset
 - C.The distribution of instances in the instance segmentation dataset
 - D.Labeled images in the instance segmentation dataset